sguox002/leetcode/leetcode-all.md

 - prefix sum so we can get range sum in O(1)
 - dp[i,j] deals with subproblem to merge i to j. dp[i,j]=min(dp[i,j],dp[i,m]+dp[m+1,j])
 - also there is a restriction the length (n-1)%(k-1)==0 must be satisfied.
+- the stone merged to 1 pile with larger value which is critical to get the correct solution.
 - final answer is dp[0,n-1]
+for example [3,2,4,1]

 ->>

 <<-1246	Palindrome Removal    		45.7%	Hard